Indian Ocean raid (1944): Raid

 Upon sighting the Japanese ships, Behars master, Captain Maurice Symons, ordered that his radio operator transmit "RRR" to notify other ships and Allied bases that the merchant ship was being attacked by surface raiders.
 Tones signals room picked up this message.
 Tone first signaled repeatedly to the Behar to surrender, but as the Behar continued to flee, the cruiser opened fire.
 The Japanese cruiser did not attempt to capture the steamer, as it was judged too risky to sail her back to Japanese territory.
 Tones gunners scored hits on Behars prow and stern which killed three of her crew.
 Five minutes after the sighting, Behars crew and passengers abandoned ship.
 The steamer sank shortly afterwards and either 104 or 108 survivors were rescued by Tone.
-(Note: The number of Behar survivors rescued after the ship's sinking differ between sources.
-Lamont-Brown (2002), p.
-111 states that 108 of the 111 people on board the ship were rescued while Gill (1968), p.
-389 states that there were 104 survivors, all of whom were rescued.)
+(Note: The number of Behar survivors rescued after the ship's sinking differ between sources. states that 108 of the 111 people on board the ship were rescued while states that there were 104 survivors, all of whom were rescued.)

 The Behar survivors were maltreated by members of Tones crew.
 Japanese sailors forced the survivors to hand over all their personal belongings of any value, and then used ropes to tie the survivors in painful positions which caused them to have difficulty breathing.
 The merchant ship's chief officer was beaten after he complained that treating civilians in such a way violated the Geneva Convention.
 The female survivors later had their ropes removed.
 When the survivors were taken below decks to be imprisoned they were badly beaten by Japanese sailors.

 Following the attack, Sakonju judged that it was too dangerous to continue the raid as Behars distress message may have alerted the Allies to his force's presence and the Japanese turned back for the NEI that day.
 The heavy cruisers were again escorted through the Sunda Strait by Kinu, Ōi and five destroyers, and arrived back at the NEI on 15 March.
 During this time, the Behar survivors were held in a small and extremely hot store room on board Tone, and were given little access to food and water, sanitary facilities and exercise.

 Despite Sakonju's fears, the Allies were not immediately aware of the attack on Behar.
 Her distress signal had been picked up by only an Allied merchant ship, which did not report it until she arrived at Fremantle on 17 March.
 In the meantime, Somerville had decided on 16 March that surface raiders no longer posed a threat to shipping in the Indian Ocean and allowed Allied vessels to resume their normal routing.